 Ducktales was in many respects a groundthrough, being a big-budget animated show to tell adventures rather than merchandise products for kids, but it still shows signals of its days, in that they knew that they needed to attract the female audience in order increase their ratings, but what they thought girls in general liked was what those shows like "My Little Pony", "Care Bears" and other cartoons made for girls, since they usually watched these.
 So this is what they focused on when producing a new character for the show.
-Also, back in the 40's and 50's when Barks created the stories that would inspire Ducktales, these established a team consisting of Scrooge, Donald and their three nephews, in a time when there wasn't much of a discussion on female characters and their presence and roles (or the lack of them), so the Team was made status quo and has remained as such in the comics to this day.
+Also, back in the 40's and 50's when Barks created the stories that would inspire Ducktales, these established a team consisting of Scrooge, Donald and their three nephews, in a time when there wasn't much of a discussion on female characters and their presence and roles (or the lack thereof), so the Team was made status quo and has remained as such in the comics to this day.
 Adding a new permanent member or excluding one (as they did with Donald in Ducktales) was no option.
 Comic readers were familiar with the team for decades, but TV was different.
-They knew they had to appeal to girls, but they followed what was thought girls would enjoy.
+They knew they had to appeal to girls, but they followed what was thought they'd enjoy.

 And that's where lies the problem: Ducktales was about adventure, mystery and a bit of action, none of which existed in most girl shows back then, because it wasn't considered "for girls".
-So Webby's character sometimes felt out of place, as if she came from a different show.
+So Webby's character felt out-of-place sometimes, as if she came from a different show.
 This is seen in the Australia episode, where she gets lost in the forest and while the others investigate the mystery of the week, she befriends animals, and before her arc crosses with the mystery (she leads the animals against the bad guys), her scenes with them feel like a different show.
 That's not to say it happened every time she appeared, but it often felt like they were trying to bait a foreign audience through her character, rather than appeal to girls who watched Ducktales for the adventures.

 As I rewatched the show, the more I realized just how limited was her role in it.
 Because she was supposed to appeal to girls watched other different shows, she was left out of the adventures more often than not, and sometimes she wasn't even in the episode, even when she was supposed to (as in the one where Ma Beagle pretends to be married to Scrooge and moves to the mansion; it's set up on Mrs. Beakley's birthday and Webby, her only relative, is nowhere to be seen).
-Also, because of the lack of continuity between the episodes, she was never allowed to go through any character development, because what happened in one episode didn't interfere in the next; she becomes a Junior Woodchuck in the 40th episode and manages to learn new things, only for this to be ignored in the following episodes.
+Also, she was never allowed to go through any character development, because what happened in one episode didn't interfere in the next; she becomes a Junior Woodchuck in the 40th episode and manages to learn new things, only for this to be ignored in the following episodes.
 So it's little wonder why she was such a divisive figure among the fans.